Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/New-AzManagementLock.md

 ```

 ### -ResourceGroupName
-The name of the resource group to lock.
+The name of the resource group containing the resource to lock.

 ```yaml
 Type: System.String